 The Mushoku Tensei Season 3 anime will begin a major new chapter in Rudeus “Rudy” Greyrat’s life.
 But when will Mushoku Tensei: Jobless Reincarnation (Mushoku Tensei: Isekai Ittara Honki Dasu) Season 3 come out?

-And did the original creator of the light novel series indirectly confirm that the third season is already being planned out?
+And did the original creator of the light novel series indirectly confirm that the third season is already being planned out for 2025?

-The Mushoku Tensei: Jobless Reincarnation Season 3 release date is over the horizon considering that even the Mushoku Tensei Season 2 anime isn’t out yet.
+The Mushoku Tensei: Jobless Reincarnation Season 3 release date is over the horizon considering that even the Mushoku Tensei Season 2 anime only just came out in Summer 2023.

-However, in March 2022, the second season was confirmed to be in production, and in July 2022 it was announced that the second season is coming out in 2023.
+However, in March 2022, the second season was confirmed to be in production, and in May 2023 it was announced that the second season was coming out on July 2, 2023.
 Anime news leakers have been claiming that the third season was greenlit for production early on.

 On May 5, 2021, anime news leaker Sugoi LITE claimed that both the second season and Mushoku Tensei Season 3 were already in the works.